cloud-elements/devportal/_includes/platform/welcome-dashboard.md

-When you log in to Cloud Elements we'll ask if you'd like to switch the home page to the new Dashboard.
-If you want to return to the new user Welcome page, click **Switch to New User Experience** at the upper right.

 The Welcome Dashboard is a tabbed page where you can see information about your element instances, formula instances, recent errors, recent activity, recent formula execution errors, and recent formula executions.
 ![Welcome Dashboard](/assets/img/welcome-dashboard.png)